|YOUR LIBRARY ACCOUNT|

 If the library cannot locate an item within our system, we can place an interlibrary loan for you.
 An ILL is a request for items from other libraries throughout the US and Canada.
 To place an ILL, talk to staff at the Information Desk or at Circulation.

-The library has a copier that makes B&W copies for .10 cents each, and a microfilm/fiche reader that makes copies.
+The library has a copier that makes B&W copies for .10 cents each.
 The library does not have a FAX machine for public use.
 Staff can advise patrons on alternative FAX locations in Estacada.

 |back to top|